Translate into Afrikaans Translate into French Translate into German Translate into Portuguese

 In this Compression Test animation, an exhaust valve on Cylinder 1 is not sealing properly (valve-stem bent).

-Connect: Use your 2000A current clamp and connect it to Channel A of the PicoScope.
+Connect: Use your 2 kA current clamp and connect it to Channel A of the PicoScope.
 If you have the new 4225A or 4425A scope, you can use the new PicoBNC+ PICO-TA388 Current Clamp.
 PicoBNC+ allows the scope to automatically identify the clamp and sets up the scope automatically saving you time and reducing errors.
-Fit the clamp around the battery+ cable.
-Make sure that the orientation of the clamp is correct with respect to the current flow away from the battery.
+Fit the clamp around either battery cable.
+Make sure that the orientation of the clamp is correct with respect to conventional current flow.

 Prevent the engine from starting.
-There are a number of ways to do this such as disabling all the injectors.
-In this example, the fuel pump fuse is removed which prevents fuel from reaching the engine.
+There are a number of ways to do this, such as disabling all the injectors.
+In this example, the fuel pump fuse is removed, which prevents fuel from reaching the engine.

 Run: Crank the engine.

-Read: Notice the initial high current peak as inertia is overcome.
+Read: Notice the initial high-current peak as inertia is overcome.
 As the engine compresses, the starter motor has to work harder, and it consumes more current.
 In this example, every fourth current peak is missing indicating a lack of compression in one cylinder.
 Stop cranking when you have sufficient data.

 Connect: Connect a COP probe such as the new PICO-TA398 PicoBNC+ COP Probe to channel B. Again, PicoBNC+ will set up the scope automatically.
+Although it is not clear from the video, the sensing end of the COP probe should be placed on top of the COP coil to pick up the magnetic field in the coil.

 Run: Crank again.

 Read: Notice the ignition events displayed in Channel B. The ignition event corresponds to a compression peak near TDC of the cylinder being probed.
 Use the firing order to identify the bad cylinder.
+In this video, assuming the firing order is 1 3 4 2, the ignition pulse occurs at cylinder 1 and therefore the cylinder with low compression is cylinder 4.

 Good waveform